 21. Home Cinema

 Slime.
 It’s everywhere.
 Practically all kids love it and want it.
 So why not, as a rainy-day indoor activity, make some slime.
-They are a lot of recipes online to how to make slime but the main 3 ingredients you need is saline (contact lens) solution, baking soda and some washable school glues.
-You can glitter and food colouring as well.
+They are a lot of recipes online for how to make slime but the main 3 ingredients you need are saline (contact lens) solution, baking soda, and some washable school glues.
+You can glitter and food coloring as well.
 Mix it all together in a bowl and then knead by hand.
 And there you go!
 You have your very own slime!
 The kids will love it!

 23. Age Up Paper

 Making paper look old using tea or coffee stains is a great way to make antique parchment manuscripts for your crafts.
 Make yourself an ancient treasure map or write an old-fashioned story with this easy craft technique.
 Take some paper and crumple it up if you would like some texture to the design.
 If not, just leave it.
 Place your paper into a roasting dish, tray, or any sort of container.
 Then, take some coffee dissolve in water and pour it into the container and allow the paper to soak through.
 You can also use damp teabags.
 This process doesn’t take very long so take it out to dry.
 As an adult, you can dry the paper on a baking tray in the oven for a few minutes and hold the paper over a candle to add some burn marks if you would like that.

 24. DIY Laser Maze